The drop-ship's altitude warning had been going off for about ninety seconds.

 Caleb kept his rifle low across his chest.

 He had been quiet long enough that Kikaru turned her head a quarter toward him.
-She did not ask.
-The question was in the angle.
+The question sat in the angle.

 "My nose is going to be useful here," Caleb said.
 "Five years of pulling apart dead things teaches you which kinds of dead things smell wrong.
 This place is not one smell.
 It's three.
 I want point."